libreForms/spec/spec.md

 This approach allows implementers to build a few assumption into how they manage their forms.
 First, knowing that form field data will never contain the reserved character in the leading position allows the datastore to use that character for its own metadata, which may significantly overlap with or differ from the form and field configs.

 For example, let's say an implementer is employing a Document database to store form data.
 They want to store a nested metadata field, which they don't want to be treated like actual form data.
-They can add a field called `_metadata` during form post-processing with the confidence that this will not collide with any form fields.
+They can add some arbitrary field containing additional metadata, maybe called `_metadata`, during form post-processing with the confidence that this will not collide with any form fields.
 This is especially useful when you do not know the structure of the form data you are managing at the time of implementation.

 In addition, since form names should never contain the reserved character in the leading position, implementers can use this to retire forms submissions or mark them for deletion without removing them from the datastore entirely (`move COLLECTION.SUBMISSION_ID to _COLLECTION`), removing it from the forms that will be parsed by the system.